titanclass/yew-chart/README.md

 Please check out the example to see the detail, including how to set up the data fed in via Props.

-> When passing `SeriesData` around via `Props`, you'll need to provide a `PartialEq` implementation.
+> If passing `SeriesData` around via `Props`, you'll need to provide a `PartialEq` implementation.
 Rust won't be able to derive one
 > automatically for you as `SeriesData` holds a closure that cannot be compared.
 This doesn't end up being a problem though as
 > should be performing an explicit pointer comparison when comparing `Rc` based values anyway; `Rc` contained references are immutable.
 > `Rc::ptr_eq` is your friend in this scenario.
+>
+> That all said, you probably won't be passing `SeriesData` around via props, but some other `Rc` of a model oriented data type
+> which is to be mapped to it.
+Using `ptr_eq` is still the way to go there though as you'll get performance benefits.

 ### Bar Chart